 - Allograft: Instead of using your own gum tissue, the gum tissue is taken from a donor patient and is used to create grafts to treat your gums.

-Gum Graft Surgery aftercare
+Gum Graft Surgery Aftercare: The First 48 Hours

 Apply Ice After Surgery